vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###RestTemplate

-- Can be used to simplify HTTP calls to RESTful api
+- Can be used to simplify HTTP calls to RESTful API
 - Message converters supported - Jackson, GSON
 - Automatic input/output conversion - using HttpMessageConverters
     - StringHttpMessageConvertor